Talalqasimi11/cricket-league-app/PRD.md

 **Priority:** P0 (Must Have)

 **Functional Requirements:**
+- **Complete separation: Any registered user can create tournaments (independent of team ownership)**
-- Authenticated users can create tournaments
+- Guest/unauthenticated users cannot create tournaments
+- **Team owners have NO automatic participation privileges in ANY tournaments**
+- **Tournament creator = Tournament Director with complete administrative authority**
+- Tournament creator has sole authority to invite/select ANY registered teams
-- Required: tournament name, location, start date
+- Required: tournament name, location, start date, overs (5-50 range)
-- Default status: 'not_started' or 'upcoming'
+- Optional: end date, description
+- **Teams are explicitly invited by tournament creator AFTER tournament creation**
-- Creator becomes tournament organizer
+- Creator becomes tournament administrator with exclusive management and live scoring rights
+- No team owner can participate in tournaments without tournament creator invitation
+- Overs constraint: 5-50 overs per innings

 **Technical Specifications:**
 - Endpoint: `POST /api/tournaments`
 - Requires authentication
-- Status ENUM: upcoming, not_started, live, completed, abandoned
+- Status ENUM: upcoming, not_started, live, completed, aborted
+- Overs validation: INTEGER(2) with CHECK constraint (overs >= 5 AND overs <= 50)
+- **Team selection completely separate** - tournament creator uses `/api/tournament-teams` to invite teams
+- **Team ownership provides ZERO tournament privileges** - participation by invitation only

 **Acceptance Criteria:**
-- ✅ User can create tournament
+- ✅ Any authenticated user can create tournament (regardless of team ownership)
-- ✅ Required fields validated
+- ✅ Guest users blocked from tournament creation
+- ✅ Team owners have no automatic tournament participation rights
-- ✅ Creator stored as `created_by`
+- ✅ Tournament creator acts as tournament director with complete authority
+- ✅ Tournament creator can invite ANY registered teams (by invitation, not automatic)
+- ✅ Teams participate ONLY by tournament creator invitation
+- ✅ Overs must be between 5-50
+- ✅ Tournament creator has exclusive management and live scoring rights

+#### 4.4.1.1 List Tournaments with "My Tournaments" Section
+**Priority:** P1 (Should Have)

+**Functional Requirements:**
+- Tournament list divided into sections: "All Tournaments" and "My Tournaments"
+- "My Tournaments" section shows tournaments created by the authenticated user
+- "My Tournaments" provides direct access to tournament management functions
+- Public "All Tournaments" section shows all publicly visible tournaments
+- User must close and reopen app for changes to reflect properly

+**Technical Specifications:**
+- Endpoint: `GET /api/tournaments` with user context
+- Response includes separate arrays: { allTournaments: [...], myTournaments: [...] }
+- My tournaments filtered by `created_by = user.id`
+- Frontend must persist and restore user session state

+**Acceptance Criteria:**
+- ✅ Authenticated users see "My Tournaments" section
+- ✅ "My Tournaments" shows tournaments they created
-- ✅ Status defaults to 'not_started'
+- ✅ Direct access to manage tournaments from the list
+- ✅ App reopen required for session state restoration
+- ✅ Guest users only see "All Tournaments" section

 #### 4.4.2 List Tournaments
 **Priority:** P0 (Must Have)